 Adhere to, create, and update documentation, workflows, processes, and standards as needed

-Provide step-by-step end-user training as needed for hardware/software; create "how-to" documentation and videos
+Provide step-by-step end-user training as needed for hardware/software; This may involve creating "how-to" documentation and videos

-Set up tech for meetings/events when applicable; assist with recording as appropriate
+Responsible for tech setups for meetings/events when applicable, assist with recording as appropriate

-Provide support to the Academic Technology team, (also part of the Technology Department)
+Provide support to the Academic Technology team, who are also part of the department

 Engage in regular professional development that supports the IT department